Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hunit (Intermediate) Linux Box.md

 # Resolution summary
-- Located a directory listed in webpage source code
+- Found a directory mentioned in the source code of the webpage
 - Directory showed SSH user credentials
 - Found cronjob with backups.sh file running every 3 minutes
 - Found git-server directory in SSH session